Camper FAQs

 Where can I find information on travel insurance?

-Please visit this page https://campkalsman.org/travel-insurance/ for information on Program Protector insurance being offered for Summer 2023.
+Please visit this page https://campkalsman.org/travel-insurance/ for information on Program Protector insurance.
 You have 20 days from the time of your first payment (typically your deposit paid during registration) to purchase a Program Protector plan.
 The option to purchase a policy is built into the registration system but is not administered by Camp Kalsman or the URJ in any way.
 If you have questions or want to purchase coverage by phone, please call the Customer Service Specialists for Program Protector at 1-833-297-2258 the code you will need to provide for Camp Kalsman is URJKAL14WA and refer to plan #’s F530S or F530E.

 Every year the tuition at camp increases due to rising operating costs and ongoing improvements and upgrades to our program.
-We have seen an increase in operating costs across the board – goods, shipping, labor, etc. Additionally, all sessions have increased in the number of days for Summer 2023.
-Therefore, you will notice next week that our rates have increased, but we have kept the rate increase as minimal as possible and will continue to fund scholarships.
+We have seen an increase in operating costs across the board – goods, shipping, labor, etc. We have kept the rate increase as minimal as possible and will continue to fund scholarships.

 Will there be scholarship money available?